Mertenszzn/GitHubCloneProject/README.md

 <<<<<<< HEAD
 This is the description of my repo.For this section, we gonna be learning branching and merging.hope you like it. im here again
  Modification in feature-greeting branch.
+ Modification in main branch.

 =======

 Modification in feature-greeting branch.
+Modification in main branch.

 >>>>>>> feature-greeting